Howard Ryshpan: Career in cinema

 One of his first roles on the screen is that of doctor in the Canadian production Blood Relatives (French: Les liens du sang) which is a film Franco-Canadian policeman directed by Claude Chabrol, released in 1978.
 The scenario consists of a young girl who takes refuge one evening in a police station in Montreal covered with blood and tells a confused family story.

 In cinema, Howard Ryshpan was notably an actor in the role of Dr. Dan Keloid in the horror film, entitled Rabid (or Rage in French), with the actors Marilyn Chambers, Joe Silver, Patricia Gage and Susan Roman, published in early 1977 Filmed in Montreal in 1977, the film Rage reports on the epidemic of rage triggered by a young woman's motorcycle accident.
 By patching up the injured victim, a cosmetic surgeon delves into the treatments.
 The horror of the film translates into scenes of blood and death.
 Audio comments and an interview with the director of the film David Cronenberg are presented in addition to the film.

 The name of Howard Ryshpan appears in the co-casting of the film Virus (1980 film); he was assisted in the casting by his daughter Arden Ryshpan.
 The screenplay for the movie Virus (1980) is based on the period after which a virus devastated the world's human population.
 Survivors living in Antarctica ultimately try to find a clinical way to save the remaining humanity.

 In 1983, Howard Ryshpan took on the role of Doctor Katz in the film "Happiness Used" directed by Claude Fournier.
 The scenario takes place in the 1940s, when Canada participated in the Second World War.
 Coming from a very poor family, Florentine is looking for love.
 She meets two suitable men: a nice soldier from a good and wealthy family, and an ingenious but self-absorbed engineer.
 Florentine must choose between following her heart or her reason ...

 Howard Ryshpan was a key actor in the film In the Service of Freedom whose screenplay was written by Lionel Chetwynd.
 The film was produced in 2001.

-Ryshman was narrator for the role of Geppetto in the science fiction cartoon Pinocchio the robot, which was released on July 29, 2005, and whose director was Daniel Robichaud, based on the original work of Peter Svatek.
+Ryshman was narrator for the role of Geppetto in the science fiction cartoon Pinocchio 3000, which was released on July 29, 2005, and whose director was Daniel Robichaud, based on the original work of Peter Svatek.
 The character Geppetto turns out to be a good and humble wood sculptor living in a small house with his Figaro kitten and his Cleo goldfish.
 According to the blue fairy, Geppetto represents a form of saint and is supposed to have spent a majority of his life ignoring others.

 Ryshpan acted as a gallery member in the film The Greatest Game Ever Played (2005) (French: "Un parcours de légende").
 The script for this film takes place at the 1913 US Open, where Francis Ouimet, 20, plays golf against his idol, Englishman Harry Vardon, champion of the 1900 US Open.